hanfak/poker-game/README.md

 * dealtCards as type with toString  Display ace as one as last card
 * test rankings
 * ATest add assertion on poker hand type that won or drew
+* Improve logic checking if it is a straight
 </details>

 ### Useful Stuff